alpha123/uma-skill-tools/README.md

 ### Some skill conditions are not implemented yet

 This probably includes some common ones.

-### Weather/season/ground condition is ignored

-Green skills with these always activate no matter what the actual weather/season/ground condition is (actually, there's no way to specify weather or season currently).

-This is easy to fix but somewhat tedious since I didn't think of those when writing the skill conditions and probably the easiest way to implement it would involve passing a new parameter to every condition, which would be slightly annoying.

 ### Scaling effects are not implemented yet